w3c/wcag-act-rules/content/rules/bisz58/proposed.md

 Because a refresh with a timing of 0 is effectively a redirect, it is exempt from this rule.
 Since refreshing the same page with a time of 0 can cause rapid screen flashes it is strongly recommended to avoid this.

-This rule is closely related to [success criterion 2.2.1 Time Adjustable][sc221].
-Because this rule is stricter, `meta` elements that pass this rule satisfy 2.1.1 Time Adjustable.

 ### Bibliography

 - [Understanding Success Criterion 2.2.1: Timing Adjustable](https://www.w3.org/WAI/WCAG21/Understanding/timing-adjustable.html)